henderea/MemoryTamer/README.md

 As of version 0.7.2, Memory Tamer is now a paid app.
 Please visit <https://pay.paddle.com/checkout/492767> to get a license.
 You can also buy in-app.

+Thank you to everyone who has bought MemoryTamer so far.
+I've added a lot of features in the time since I put it up for sale at $1.99, and I feel that MemoryTamer is worth a bit more than when it started out.
+As such, I have increased the price to $2.49.

 A RubyMotion application for keeping memory usage in check.
 Shows up in the menu bar and shows current free ram (refreshed every 2 seconds).

 **Note:** The plain allocation method uses the C code from <http://forums.macrumors.com/showpost.php?p=8941184&postcount=54>